-For the 2022 ERAS® cycle, our program will be participating in the supplemental ERAS application offered through the AAMC’s ERAS program.
-Applicants will be required to complete the MyERAS application, and participation in the supplemental ERAS application is optional.
+For the 2026 ERAS® cycle, our program will be participating in the ERAS application offered through the AAMC’s ERAS program.
+Applicants will be required to complete the MyERAS application.

 Selection criteria

 Each application is carefully reviewed by a team of at least 2 faculty dermatologists and then reviewed again by our residency selection committee.
 We perform a rigorous holistic review considering applicants' leadership, volunteerism and community engagement, scholarship, academic performance, letters of recommendation, and insights regarding prior experiences and goals identified in the personal statement.
-Duke Dermatology interviews 50 applicants to fill our 5 residency positions each year.
+Duke Dermatology interviews 48 applicants to fill our 5 or 6 residency positions each year.

 Preference signaling